Netflix’s Record of Ragnarok Season 2 release date is in 2023.

 A spinoff series called The Legend of Lu Bu Fengxiang The Flying General manga launched in October 2019.
-It’s up to Volume 5 as of December 2021.
+The spin-off end with Volume 7 on December 20, 2022.

 VIZ Media has not yet announced an English release for the Lu Bu spinoff series.